 Notes: Dependent variable is an indicator for abstaining from good i.
 Taboo is an indicator equal to 1 if the good is considered a taboo for the religion of the household.
-Conflict is an indicator for at least one occurence of Hindu Muslim conflict in the district.
+Conflict is an indicator for at least one occurence of Hindu-Muslim conflict in the district.
 Columns 1-3 consider a conflict occurence in the six months before or after the household is surveyed.
 Column 1 includes the baseline fixed effects, column 2 adds the fixed effects for cross-sectional identification and column 3 for panel identification.
-Columns 4-6 differentiate the effect of a conflict occurence in the previous 6 months (past) and in the current or next 6 months (present/future) after the household is surveyed.
+Columns 4-6 differentiate the effect of a conflict occurence in the six months preceding the quarter of the survey, and the six months covering the quarter of the survey and the subsequent quarter.
 Column 5 restricts the analysis to the urban population, and column 6 to the rural population.
 Robust standard errors clustered at religion-district-round-quarter in parentheses.
-Regressions weighted by survey population weights. \ p < 0.05, \\\ p < 0.01.
+Regressions weighted by survey population weights. \ p < 0.10, \\\ p < 0.05, \\\\ p < 0.01.